 Research of available maps indicates that the subject site is not located within an Alquist-Priolo Earthquake Fault Zone.
+In addition, our review of the Riverside County RCIT GIS website indicates that the site is not located within a Riverside County fault zone.
 Furthermore, SCG did not identify any evidence of faulting during the geotechnical investigation.
 Therefore, the possibility of significant fault rupture on the site is considered to be low.

 The potential for other geologic hazards such as seismically induced settlement, lateral spreading, tsunamis, inundation, seiches, flooding, and subsidence affecting the site is considered low.